 And people desperately want to believe in them.
 If only because it means they won’t have to make this decision about whether or not to vaccinate their pets.

-Please beware of fake remedies.
+Please, please, beware of fake remedies.
 Even homeopathy, supported by thousands of people worldwide, has been proven beyond all doubt, to be no more effective than a placebo.

 In a trial of homeopathic vaccines tested on small puppies, all the ‘vaccinated’ puppies died when exposed to the disease that the homeopathic nosodes was supposed to have protected them against.

-Let’s look now at some logical reasons NOT to vaccinate your cat.
+Lets’ look now at some logical reasons NOT to vaccinate your cat.

-Reasons not to vaccinate a cat
+Reasons not to vaccinate

+Vaccines are not suitable for every cat, and some cats may not need them.
 A cat that has had a reaction to a previous vaccination, may be at risk of a more serious reaction if vaccinated again.

+Some other cats are also more at risk of vaccination reactions.
 Cats with certain illnesses may not be suitable candidates for vaccination.
 Illnesses which depress the immunity for example.
+This is where you need to work together with your vet.

 Talk to him about all the options for your pet, and about the risks of not vaccinating.
 Which may vary from region to region